th3pi/rEFInd-Custom-Boot-Manager-with-Darkext-Theme/README.md

     - Click Open Partition
 3. Clone or Download this repository
 4. Create a new folder named **refind** in EFI > refind
-5. Copy all the files into the themes folder
+5. Copy all the files (except icon templates folder, README.md, and screenshot.png) into the themes folder
 6. Go back into the refind folder and add this line to the end of `refind.conf`
     - `include themes/theme.conf`